CalSTRS headquarters

 Organic waste such as leftover food, soiled paper products, dead plants and flowers are processed by an anaerobic digester and into a biofuel product or negative-carbon fuel to power a fleet of trucks.

-Waterfront Cafe is located inside 100 Waterfront Place.
+Waterfront Cafe is located inside 100 Waterfront.
 You can find seating indoors or outside along the river, with grab-and-go meal options, snacks and a salad bar.
-The 200 Waterfront Place Corner Cafe is located along Third Street and offers a coffee bar, grill and community views.
+The 200 Waterfront Corner Cafe is located along Third Street and offers a coffee bar, grill and community views.
 Both cafes are available to the public, have ample seating, heathy food offerings and locally sourced food.

 Each floor level highlights a different geographical area, such as redwoods, coastal, and Sierra Nevada and serves to break up what would otherwise be an overwhelming space, allowing each aspect of the building to shine through and give occupants a sense of place.